ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 ## FAQ

-This is a FAQ section to answer common questions regarding schematics in MineColonies.
+This is a FAQ section to answer common questions regarding schematics in NineColonies.

 #### What and where is the scans folder?

-The scans folder is where the schematics are saved after performing a scan using the scan tool in MineColonies.
+The scans folder is where the schematics are saved after performing a scan using the scan tool in NineColonies.
 This is a client-side-only directory which is located in Minecraft's folder under: `*/structurize/scans/`.
 Freshly scanned schematics can be found in `*/structurize/scans/new/` unless they have been renamed in-game.
 (If they aren't there, look in `*/minecolonies/scans/new`.)
 This directory is shared between all your singleplayer games and multiplayer games.

 #### Where is the schematic folder?